Carlisle Development Group

+Carlisle Development Group (CDG) was a Miami, Florida-based real estate development company that specialized in affordable housing financed through federal tax credit programs.
+Founded in 1998, it grew to become one of the largest affordable housing developers in the United States, completing more than 80 projects totaling over 9,000 units.
+The company was ranked the third-largest affordable housing developer in the United States by Affordable Housing Finance magazine in 2011 and 2012.

 History

 Miami-based Carlisle Development Group began operating in 1998 and quickly grew into one of the largest tax credit affordable housing developers in the United States.

 A 2012 profile reported: "Since opening its doors in 1998, the company has reached new heights, with more than 80 projects in its pipeline and more than 9,000 completed units totaling $1.2 billion in total development costs ...
 Carlisle was ranked the 3rd Largest Developer in Affordable Housing Finance magazine's 'Top 50 Developers and Owners' in 2011 and 2012."

 In December 2016, Lloyd Boggio and Matthew Greer were both sentenced to prison for fraud cause related to Carlisle.
 Greer was sentenced to three years in prison for stealing $16 million from a federal program that finance affordable housing projects.
 Boggio was sentenced to about 5 years in prison after pleading guilty to money laundering.

 Management

 The company was managed by Lloyd J. Boggio until 2007, when he brought on Matthew S. Greer.
 Greer's father, Bruce Greer, co-founded Carlisle with Boggio and several others.

 Shortly afterwards, 1754 LLC, a Florida limited liability corporation which lists Greer as the sole manager, became the only publicly listed manager of Carlisle.

 Multi-Housing News named CEO Matthew S. Greer "Executive of the Year," South Florida Business Journal recognized him as a "Mover & Shaker," and the Southeast Florida Chapter/Caribbean District Council of the Urban Land Institute named him "Young Leader of the Year."